Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the wizarded set-up here.**

-## Part E. (optional) Costume the Device

-Only now should you worry about what the device looks like.
-Costume your phone so it reads as the object from your masterwork — HAL's eye, a Simon shell, a paper-lantern Tinker Bell, an Ambient Orb, a lighthouse, a jack-o'-lantern, whatever you drew.

-Think about the world your device lives in: could that environment overheat it?
-Is water a danger?
-Does it need to be loud and bright for an emergency, or quiet and calm for a bedroom?

-**Include sketches/photos of what your device might look like here.**

-**What concerns or opportunities shaped the way you designed its look?**

 ## Part F. Record

 **Record your prototyped interaction as a video sketch.** Aim for the bar from